logo

 Which is the most misplayed hand in blackjack?

 According to experts, the most misplayed hand in blackjack is a soft 18.
-Many players make the mistake of standing on a soft 18, which can be a costly error.
-In reality, players should always hit a soft 18 if the dealer's upcard is 9, 10, or an ace.
-By hitting a soft 18, players increase their chances of improving their hand and beating the dealer.
+Many players, including some in the Philippines, make the mistake of standing on a soft 18, which can be a costly error.
+In reality, players should always hit a soft 18 if the dealer's upcard is 9, 10, or an Ace.
+By hitting a soft 18, players significantly increase their chances of improving their hand and beating the dealer.